sahanasatishhh/W2Meet-As-A-MicroService/System Architecture.md

 `user-service`
 1. Stores the record of unique identifiers for each user alongside their availabilities for the list (2D arrays)
-2. Stores and accesses this data in Redis
+2. Stores and accesses this data in Redis and SQl as the fall back with caching.
-3. Has GET and POST functionality to create and retrieve users and if it exists, their availabilities using `GET users/{emailid}/availability`.
+3. Has GET and POST functionality to create and retrieve users and if it exists, their availabilities and preferences using `GET users/{emailid}/`.

 **Reason for this Service**